bstaple1/MTGA_Draft_17Lands/README.md

 ## Card Logic:

-- **Win Rate Grades:** The application will calculate the mean and standard deviation from the non-zero GIHWR values and assign a letter grade based on the number of standard deviations from the mean.
+- **Win Rate Grades:** The application will use the non-zero GIHWR values to calculate the mean and standard deviation and assign a letter grade based on the number of standard deviations from the mean.
     - Example: If the mean win rate for the set is 56.8% and the standard deviation is 4.68, then a card with a win rate of 62% will have a letter grade of B since it's between 1 standard deviation (`56.8 + 1 * 4.68 = 61.48%`) and 1.33 standard deviations (`56.8 + 1.33 * 4.68 = 63.02%`) from the mean (see the table below).

 | Letter Grade     | Standard Deviations|